 Bottom Line

-If you’re looking to quickly get in and out of the gym or simply want to spice up your workout routine, I suggest taking a look at NCFIT.
+If you’re looking to quickly get in and out of the gym or simply want to spice up your workout routine, I suggest taking a look at Train Hard.
 This fitness app includes elements of personal training and periodization, although it doesn’t offer true individualized coaching.

-However, for people who already have some training experience and are looking to improve their strength, endurance, stamina, and gymnastics skills (i.e. pull-ups, toes-to-bar, etc.), with follow-along training and in-depth workout instruction, NCFIT is the app to choose.
+However, for people who already have some training experience and are looking to improve their strength, endurance, and stamina, Train Hard is the app to choose.
+For those looking to HIIT a quick workout, there’s an EMOM (every minute on the minute) training program available that will have you sweating.

-Despite Khalipa’s background in CrossFit and the affiliate side of his business, the NCFIT app isn’t just about CrossFit.
+Despite Khalipa’s background in CrossFit, the Train Hard app isn’t just about CrossFit.
 This app is really about functional training, so you can expect to perform movements like the squat, deadlift, bench press, pull-ups, push-ups, step-ups, overhead press—you know, all the things that’ll help you in real-life endeavors.
-But you’ll often do this in an interval training format ranging from EMOMs to AMPRAPs to max-effort cardio sprints.

 Live coachNo